 According to Habitat Magazine, most condo boards avoid getting directly involved in personal injury lawsuits or insurance claims by getting the agents and lawyers involved the moment an accident is reported.

-Insurance companies are finding that there are so many slip and fall claims in condos that it is often less expensive to offer a payout than to fight the case in court.
-That means that someone accusing a condo of negligence in a slip and fall accident could walk away with a $10,000 settlement, even if they have no evidence that their injuries were caused by the condo’ property.
+Insurance companies are finding that there are so many fall down claims in condos that it is often less expensive to offer a payout than to fight the case in court.
+That means that someone accusing a condo of negligence in an accident could walk away with a $10,000 settlement, even if they have no evidence that their injuries were caused by the condo’ property.

 Practical Approach To The Accident